Aura Identity Theft Protection review 2026

 Aura Identity Theft Protection features

-During my examination of Aura’s feature set, I was impressed with the range of features available and the depth of information available on its site and apps.
-If anything, it’s now starting to branch out so far that it’s no longer just “Identity Theft Protection.”
-Instead, it’s trying to become an all-singing, all-dancing personal data and information security platform.
+During my examination of Aura’s feature set, I was impressed with the number of items it offers and the depth of information available on its site and apps.

 Identity theft protection

-• Personal Information Monitoring.
-Aura scans data broker lists, public records, the open internet, and the dark web for sensitive and identifying information.
+- Personal Information Monitoring.
+Aura scans data broker lists, public records, the open internet, and the dark web for sensitive and personally identifiable information (PII), including names, phone numbers, and dates of birth.
 If you’re like me, you’ll find that your details are out there in a few places, even if you already knew about the breaches and had taken previous action.
+Aura also offers real-time notifications, alerting users if any sensitive data is found.

-• Social Security Number Monitoring.
+- Social Security Number Monitoring.
 Aura monitors your SSN, specifically checking for new accounts or credit applications using it, suspicious activity involving it, or evidence of it being bought or sold on the dark web.
+Users are also immediately notified if their SSN is used in a manner that doesn’t match their typical patterns.

-• Online Account Monitoring.
+- Online Account Monitoring.
 Aura continuously scans the open internet and the dark web for any evidence of your accounts – or the credentials to access them – being compromised.
 This means searching for leaked usernames and passwords, for your email address appearing in data breaches, and for unauthorized use of your account details.
+It also flags each occurrence and notifies you, allowing you to update your credentials on time.

 Financial fraud protection